Medicago lupulina: Similar species

-Distribution
+Distribution and habitat

-A native of the old world, black medick is found throughout Europe, north Africa, the Near East, and most of Asia, including India, China, and Korea.
+A native of the Old World, the species is found throughout Europe, north Africa, the Near East, and most of Asia, including India, China, and Korea.
 It is naturalized in central Asia, Japan, South Africa, Australia, New Zealand, the United States, Canada, and much of South America.
-Black medick is found throughout the United States, including Hawaii and Alaska.
+It is found throughout the US, including Hawaii and Alaska.

-Black medick thrives in dry to moist, well-drained soils containing sand, loam, or clay, and is a pioneer plant, often growing on disturbed ground.
+The plant thrives in dry to moist, well-drained soils containing sand, loam, or clay, and is a pioneer plant, often growing on disturbed ground.
 It grows in alkaline, neutral, and mildly acidic conditions.
 It does not grow in shady areas.
-Black medick grows well in limestone soils and on coastal sand dunes, where it suffers less competition from the other plants, and as such is found on many islands, such as Taiwan, the Canary Islands, the Azores, and Madeira.
-It is resistant to cold and can be found on mountains up to 1,800 meters.
+It grows well in limestone soils and on coastal sand dunes, where it suffers less competition from the other plants, and as such is found on many islands, such as Taiwan, the Canary Islands, the Azores, and Madeira.
+It is resistant to cold and can be found on mountains up to 1,800 m above sea level.

 Uses

 Black medick is a good source of nectar for bees to use to make honey.
-It is frequently found in natural pastures, and may be planted in order to create artificial meadows, especially on dry land.
-The presence of black medick in large concentrations as a lawn weed may indicate that the soil is poor in nitrogen.
-However, because black medick and other clovers fix nitrogen in the soil, this deficiency can improve over time due to the presence of these plants.
+It may be planted in order to create artificial meadows, especially on dry land.
+The presence of the species in large concentrations as a lawn weed may indicate that the soil is poor in nitrogen.
+However, because it and other clovers fix nitrogen in the soil, this deficiency can improve over time due to the presence of these plants.

-Black medick is sometimes used as a fodder plant.
-Its hardiness and ability to grow in poor soils, as well as its tendency to fix nitrogen in the soil, make black medick a good choice for pasturage, although its fodder value is limited.
+The species is sometimes used as a fodder plant.
+Its hardiness and ability to grow in poor soils, as well as its tendency to fix nitrogen in the soil, make it a good choice for pasturage, although its fodder value is limited.
 It is grazed by sheep but is not very palatable to cattle.

-Similar plants

-Black medick may be confused with other plants that have three leaflets and small yellow flowers, such as hop trefoil (Trifolium campestre), large hop trefoil (T. aureum), lesser hop trefoil (T. dubium), and yellow woodsorrel (Oxalis stricta).